jamesfoster/atv_boxee.sh/readme.md

     user@mysshserver.local:/Volumes/MyVolume/My Shows/PurePwnage/Season 01/PurePwnage s01e10 Teh Best Day Ever.avi

 You can use any bash expression here.
 For example, you could use "\${season#0}" to remove the leading 0 from the season parameter.
-See the [bash reference manual](http://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion "Bash reference"] for details.
+See the [bash reference manual](http://www.gnu.org/software/bash/manual/bashref.html#Shell-Parameter-Expansion "Bash reference") for details.

 Enjoy.